AndrewSuyer/Java-Platform-Runner/README.md

 # Java-Platform-Runner
 A platformer game I made for my final project in AP computer science A, which I took in junior year.
 This project is written entirely in Java and uses the swing library for graphics.
+If you want to play this game on your own machine, I recommend dowloading the source folder and using an IDE like eclipse to run it.

 ## Features
   - 2 "worlds" each containing 4 levels for a total of 8 levels.